owentechnologist/roach-semantic-lookup/README.md

 Try asking:  "Tell me about hotdogs"  using the base template

 If you save the result, you can then try again using the same template and this query: "Why would I want to eat a hotdog?"
+The two prompts about hotdogs are similar enough that you should see the cached response from the first prompt be returned as a response to the second prompt.
+Note the speed of retrieval and time spent interacting with the DB and the LLM.

 ## You can also select RAG (Retrieval Augmented Generative AI) as an option